Juniper/vqfx10k-vagrant/README.md

 - Enhance existing examples
 - Create new examples

+To contribute
+- Fork this repository
+- Send a merge request

 ### Guidelines to create a new example

 TODO

 ### How to provide feedback or report an issue

-The best solution to provide feedback is to open a new issue on the [github tracker](https://github.com/Juniper/vqfx10k-vagrant/issues) associated with this repo.
+The best solution to provide feedback is to open a new issue on the [git tracker](issues) associated with this repo.

-Before opening a new issue, check the [troubleshooting guide - work in progress](https://github.com/Juniper/vqfx10k-vagrant/wiki/Troubleshooting-Guide)
+Before opening a new issue, please check the [troubleshooting guide - work in progress](TROUBLESHOOTING.md)

 # vQFX10K

-vqfx10k is a tool provided for lab and training; this is not a intended to be used in production.
+vqfx10k is a tool provided for lab and training; this __is not a intended to be used in production.__
-Capacities are similar to a real QFX10K but performance are very limited in this version.
+Capacities are similar to a real QFX10K but performance are very limited in this version, few 100s PPS.

 ## Mode, Architecture and Limitations